Building Efficiency

 Building Energy Reduction

-In addition to the residential requirements, the green building ordinance (Ordinance 2021-13) also requires higher energy efficiency standards for commercial (nonresidential) buildings.
+In addition to the residential requirements, the green building regulations (Ordinance No. 2022-13 and Ordinance No. 2022-14) also require higher energy efficiency standards and decarbonization for commercial (also called nonresidential) buildings.

-Existing nonresidential projects will trigger these energy efficiency requirements if they are adding at least 1,000 square feet of building space or undergoing a building alteration with a permit value of at least $200,000.
-For all new nonresidential construction, the ordinance requires all-electric construction, with limited exceptions.
+Existing commercial projects with steel framing will trigger the energy efficiency requirement in Ordinance No. 2022-13 if they are adding at least 1,000 square feet of building space or undergoing a building alteration with a permit value of at least $200,000.
+For all new nonresidential buildings, Ordinance No. 2022-14 requires all-electric construction, with limited exceptions.

-The 2030 goals for existing nonresidential buildings will be achieved if energy consumption of commercial projects is reduced by 1.4 million kWh electricity use and 5,000 therms natural gas use.
-The 2030 CAP goals for new commercial buildings will be achieved if energy use is reduced in commercial spaces by 54,000 kWh and 500,000 therms.
+The CAP goals for existing nonresidential buildings will be achieved if energy consumption of commercial projects is reduced by 1.4 million kWh electricity use and 5,000 therms natural gas use by 2030.
+The CAP goals for new nonresidential buildings will be achieved if energy use is reduced in commercial spaces by 54,000 kWh and 500,000 therms by 2030.

 UNIT